Queen of Hearts Fertility Care & NaPro Technology

 Stages of Endometriosis

-What will the NaPro appointment be like?
+What will a NaPro appointment be like?

-Your appointments at MyCatholicDoctor with me will be one FULL HOUR in length.
-Generally speaking, NaPro appts will follow a typical protocol as outlined below.
+Most often an initial appt with a NaPro provider will be one FULL HOUR in length.
+Generally speaking, NaPro appts will follow a typical protocol.
 However, every individual is different and your situation may warrant a more expeditious process.
-Please know, the Creighton Model System (CrMS) is very important.
-Your CrMS chart will help direct me to what diagnostic tests and imaging tests should be done and what treatment plan would be most appropriate.
+Please know, the Creighton Model Charting is very important.
+Your CrMS chart will help direct your NaPro provider as to what diagnostic tests and imaging tests should be done and what treatment plan would be most appropriate for you, personally.
+For more detailed information about what a typical NaPro diagnostic evaluatin will look like, please click the button below.

 BLEEDING KEY: How do I Measure Period Flow on my CrMS Chart?